graue70/ad-blog/content/post/project-aqqu-wikidata.md

 PREFIX wd: <http://www.wikidata.org/entity/>
 PREFIX wikibase: <http://wikiba.se/ontology#>
 SELECT DISTINCT ?relation WHERE {
-  ?subject ?relation wd:Q219 .
+  ?subject ?relation wd:Q31 .
   ?relation_entity wikibase:directClaim ?relation .
 }
 ```

-The results (the relations) give us 946 pattern matches or 946 candidates for a SPARQL query which could potentially answer the question.
-Three examples of generated candidates are `Q219-P36-?0`, `?0-P1376-Q219` and `Q390361-P1376-?0` (leaving out the prefixes and keywords of the respective SPARQL query).
+The results (the relations) give us 829 pattern matches or 829 candidates for a SPARQL query which could potentially answer the question.
+Three examples of generated candidates are `?0-P1376-Q31`, `Q31-P36-?0` and `Q18214276-P17-?0` (leaving out the prefixes and keywords of the respective SPARQL query).

 ### 4. Relation matcher {#relation-matcher}

 We have only looked at the entities so far.
 Now we try to find matching relations in the candidates.
 For that, we ask the relation index for all aliases of the relation of a particular query candidate and compare them to the tokens of the original question which have not already been matched to the entity.
 For every candidate, we store the relation matches.

-For our example case, let's look at the candidate `Q219-P36-?0`.
-The relation `P36` has the following aliases, among others:
+For our example case, let's look at the candidate `?0-P1376-Q31`.
+The relation `P1376` has the following aliases, among others:

-- capital
+- capital of
-- county seat
+- county seat of
-- court residence
+- administrative seat of
-- chef-lieu
+- parish seat of

-The token `Bulgaria` from the question has been matched to the entity `Q219` for this particular candidate.
-That leaves the tokens `[What, is, the, capital, of, ?]` for potential relation matches.
+The token `Belgium` from the question has been matched to the entity `Q31` for this particular candidate.
+That leaves the remaining tokens `[What, is, the, capital, of, ?]` for potential relation matches.
 We now compare these tokens with the aliases from the relation.
-We match the word 'capital' (alias of P36) to the same word in the question and store some information about the match together with the candidate.
+We match 'capital of' (alias of `P1376`) to the same tokens in the question and store some information about the match together with the candidate.
 It will be used to calculate candidate features which are used for ranking in the next step.

 ### 5. Ranker {#ranker}